 Our program encompasses three years of training, with the goal of preparing trainees for a productive career in Pediatric Nephrology.
 The first year is focused on clinical training, while the latter two years increase the time allotted to develop a focus in research while continuing valuable clinical training.

 We also provide one of the few opportunities in the country for motivated medicine-pediatric residents to complete a combined fellowship in adult and pediatric nephrology, in collaboration with the well-respected Nephrology Division and Fellowship Program at OSU.
-This 4-year program integrates adult and pediatric training, and focuses on academic opportunities that address research questions relevant to the strengths and interests of the faculty at both institutions.
+This four-year program integrates adult and pediatric training, and focuses on academic opportunities that address research questions relevant to the strengths and interests of the faculty at both institutions.
 Our first combined fellow is set to graduate in 2020, we have another starting in July 2019, and if you are interested in learning more about this special program, please reach out to John D. Mahan, MD for more details.

 - Rotations through multi-disciplinary clinics